BenjaminTang123/lightweight-cstring/README.md

 # LightweighCString

 A string operation library based on C language. \
-It is characterized by . \
+It is characterized by lightweight, easy to expand and easy to use. \
 It can complete some basic operations on strings.

 - [LightweighCString](#lightweighcstring)